What is a Product?

 The operator type of the product under the EU AI Act.
 Possible values:

-• User: An entity that uses the AI system under its authority except for personal non-professional activity
+• Deployer: An entity that uses an AI system under its authority, except when the AI system is used in the course of a personal non-professional activity.

-• Distributor: “a natural or legal person in the supply chain, other than the provider or the importer, that makes an AI system available on the Union market”
+• Distributer: An entity in the supply chain, other than the provider or importer, that makes an AI system available on the Union market.

-Legal definitions are extracted from the EU AI Act.
+Legal definitions available in the EU AI Act.